Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/mapping/README.md

 - It provides a clear audit trail showing how thematic decisions were made and how the taxonomy sligns with national survey design.
 5. Helps future analysts understand the logic
 - Anyone reviewing or extending the taxonomy can see the rationale behind each category

+## Files in This Folder
+question_theme_mapping.csv
+A long-format table where each row represents a single survey question mapped to:
+- People Promise
+- Theme
+- Sub-theme
+- Further sub-theme (if applicable)
+This structure makes it easy to filter, pivot, or join with other datasets

+README.md
+This document